KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/cyber-security-iot.md

 nav_order: 6
 ---

-[Cyber Security for Consumer IoT](media/etsi-iot.pdf) report by the European Telecommunications Standards Institute
+Download the [Cyber Security for Consumer IoT](/media/etsi-iot.pdf) report by the European Telecommunications Standards Institute